isomerpages/nlb-biblioasia/_oct-2007/Indian Migration into Malaya and Singapore During the British Period.md

 Narayana Pillai was one of the first Indians to arrive in Singapore in 1819, together with Raffles.
 He rose from chief clerk in the Treasury to become the first building contractor in Singapore.
 He started the first brick kiln in Tanjong Pagar and also managed a successful bazaar selling cotton goods.
 He was recognised as an Indian leader and given the authority to resolve disputes amongst them.
 He built the Sri Mariamman Temple in 1828, which is the oldest Hindu temple in Singapore.

 Another successful Indian businessman was P. Govindasamy Pillai, better known as PGP, who established the popular PGP stores.
-At the height of his success, he owned several textile shops, fl our and spice mills, a supermarket, and also invested in properties in the Serangoon area.
+At the height of his success, he owned several textile shops, flour and spice mills, a supermarket, and also invested in properties in the Serangoon area.
 He was known as a benevolent philanthropist who donated to the Perumal Temple, University of Malaya, amongst others, and helped to found the Indian Chamber of Commerce and the Ramakrishna Mission, to which he also donated generously.

 #### **Population Growth of Indians in Singapore**